Houston Robbery Attorney

 - Victim's Age or Disability: Robbing a victim who is over 65 years old or has a disability is considered an aggravating factor under Texas law.

-Aggravated robbery is classified as a first-degree felony in Texas.
-If convicted, you could face:
+Aggravated robbery is a first-degree felony in Texas.
+If convicted, the law calls for:

 - Up to life in prison